We developed and completed 4 housing schemes in York between 2014 and 2017, as part of Phase 1 of our build programme.

 - the impact of welfare reform changes

-Where possible the homes will be built to a minimum of Code for Sustainable Homes Level 4, through a fabric first approach (achieving sustainability through the built materials rather than technology), resulting in lower utility bills for the tenants.
+Where possible, the homes will be built to a minimum of Code for Sustainable Homes Level 4, through a 'fabric first' approach (achieving sustainability through built materials rather than technology), resulting in lower utility bills for tenants.

 Building locations and progress

-A number of sites were assessed as suitable for development, with status updates below:
+A number of sites were assessed as suitable for development:

 Recently completed development schemes